qubinqalati/alx-system_engineering-devops/0x02-shell_redirections/README.md

 4-lastlines: A script to display the last 10 lines of a file.

 5-firstlines: A script to display the first 10 lines of a file.

+6-third_line: A script that displays a third line of a file.